mroam/learnOpenGL/README.md

 To Do
 ---------
-* put the harrygla xcode project into my new harrgla folder
+* check whether the harrygla xcode project folder is happy with github